 All AC systems have filters that keep the air in your home or work environment clean.
 However, these filters need to be changed periodically on a monthly basis.
 If not, a dirty air filter can affect air quality and cause debris to float either into your home or into other parts of the system.
 Replace filters regularly to prevent this!

 If your filters are getting dirty, it could also mean your evaporator coils are clogged up.
 For them to work properly, they must be cleaned.
 These can be found by opening up your air handler.
 However, it is recommended that you get your evaporator coils professionally cleaned.

 If the blower motor within your air handler gives out, then air cannot move properly through your system.
 When this happens, the motor either needs a repair or replacement.
 If you continue to use your AC even though the motor is failing, it could lead to further damage to your system and even be dangerous.

 Having Air Handler Issues?
 Call Air Tech!

 Now that you know a few issues that could be going on with your air handler, you can know when to call in the professionals.
-For all Houston AC services, air conditioner repairs or possible air conditioning replacement needs, call Air Tech of Houston today!
+For all Houston AC services, air conditioner repairs or possible air conditioning replacement needs, call Air Tech Air Conditioning & Plumbing today!